 Our editor tested this model out in her small apartment kitchen, and even though it takes up some coveted space, she loved it.
 Her burgers came out with nice grill marks, and the lid performed its task of keeping smoke and heat contained.
 She also appreciated the easy setup out of the box and the simple cleanup.

 "From its searing capabilities to the easy-to-clean nonstick grates, this is very impressive for an indoor grill.
-The hood helps keep smoke contained, the grill itself is able to handle a half-dozen burgers at a time, and the grease is funneled to the drip tray.
-It'll need a dedicated spot on your countertop, but it's worth it if you love grilling year-round." — Siobhan Wallace, Commerce Editor
+The hood helps keep smoke contained, the grill itself is able to handle a half-dozen burgers at a time, and the grease is funneled to the drip tray." — Siobhan Wallace, Commerce Editor

 Removable drip tray for easy cleanup